Walter Lewin: Lectures

-Two of Lewin's courses were converted into edX courses, 8.01x (classical mechanics) and 8.02x (electricity and magnetism).
-People who pass "x" courses receive a certificate from MIT.
-Lewin's course on electricity and magnetism went online in February 2013, Newtonian mechanics is online as of September 2013.
-As of May 2014, there were yet no plans to convert 8.03 "vibrations and waves" into an edX course.

-Videos of Lewin's lectures on Videos on Teaching Excellence at MIT, YouTube and iTunes U have been viewed more than 12 million times by people all over the world – including Bill Gates, who has confessed to repeated viewings.

 In the summer of 2012, Lewin returned from his retirement to deliver a lecture series initiated and funded by the Japanese Broadcasting Corporation (NHK).
-Each lecture features a selection of physics demonstrations that Lewin has used in his more than 43 years of teaching physics at MIT.
-The lectures consist of 8 TV programs that were broadcast in Japanese on NHK in Japan in 2013.
+Each lecture features a selection of physics demonstrations that Lewin has used in his lectures at MIT.
+The lectures consist of eight TV programs that were broadcast in Japanese on NHK in Japan in 2013.
 As of 2015, a region 2 DVD box set of this series is available in Japanese, with an optional partial English audio track and English subtitles.

 Sexual harassment

-In early December, 2014, MIT determined that Lewin had sexually harassed an online MITx learner, in violation of MIT's policies.
-Inside Higher Ed reported that this learner was one of at least 10 female students to whom Lewin had sent inappropriate messages.
-The victim, a 32-year-old woman living in France, said that she came forward to ensure that the case was not forgotten, stating that Lewin pushed her to participate in sexual role-playing.
+In early December 2014, MIT determined that Lewin had sexually harassed an online MITx learner, in violation of MIT's policies.
+Inside Higher Ed reported that this learner was one of at least 10 female students to whom Lewin had sent inappropriate messages, which MIT confirmed.
+The victim, a 32-year-old woman living in France, said that she came forward to ensure that the case was not forgotten, stating that Lewin pushed her to participate in sexual role-playing and asked for sexually explicit photos.
 As a consequence of its internal investigation, MIT revoked Lewin's professor emeritus title, and removed his lectures from the institute's online learning platforms.